What to Expect

 While we strive for a reverent attitude, casual dress is appropriate.

-Parking may be found along most downtown street.
+Parking may be found along most downtown streets.
 There is additional parking in public lots on South Millward (a little south from the post office), and on Deloney and Jackson St (behind New York Sub Shop).